 Probiotics To Help Your Dog

-Beneficial bacteria break down food into nutrients absorbed into the body.
-And they increase the acidity so bad bacteria cannot thrive.
-They also produce short-chain fatty acids (SCFA) that have many other important roles in the body … including immune system support.
+Beneficial bacteria break down food into nutrients that are absorbed into the body.
+They also raise the acidity so that bad bacteria cannot thrive.
+They also produce short-chain fatty acids (SCFA), which play a variety of important roles in the body, including immune system support.

 The best probiotics to repair your dog’s microbiome and reduce diarrhea after antibiotics are S. boulardii and soil-based probiotics (Bacillus subtilis and Bacillus coagulans), according to a 2018 study.
 Probiotics found in soil form spores.
 This indicates that they develop a tough layer that shields them from heat, stomach acids, and the majority of medications.
 The colon, not the small intestine, is where they should colonize, and this aids in that process.